 The automaker needs the French state backing for the banking unit to keep down borrowing costs and offer customers competitive financing rates.

 Competitors are also cutting back.
 GM announced this week that it will shutter a factory in Germany as a result of the region’s plunging sales, threatening 3,100 jobs.
 The shutdown, the first of a car factory in the country since World War II, is part of Detroit-based GM’s efforts to end losses by 2015 in Europe, where it’s forecasting a deficit of as much as 1.8 billion in 2012.

 Ford Motor Co.
-(F) intends to shut three European plants, one in Belgium and two in the U.K. The Dearborn, Michigan-based company is forecasting European-division losses totaling $3 billion this year and next, and doesn’t expect a profit in the region before the middle of this decade.
+(F:US) intends to shut three European plants, one in Belgium and two in the U.K. The Dearborn, Michigan-based company is forecasting European-division losses totaling $3 billion this year and next, and doesn’t expect a profit in the region before the middle of this decade.

 Fiat SpA (F) closed a car plant on the Italian island of Sicily in late 2011.
 The Turin-based manufacturer, which is forecasting a loss at its European operations of 700 million euros this year, said last week that it will cut 1,500 jobs in Poland.

 Peugeot is working on the details of the strategic alliance with GM, which is now the French automaker’s second-largest shareholder, to build vehicles together and jointly purchase parts and supplies.